Graph cuts in computer vision: History

-The theory of graph cuts used as an optimization method was first applied in computer vision in the seminal paper by Greig, Porteous and Seheult of Durham University.
-Allan Seheult and Bruce Porteous were members of Durham's lauded statistics group of the time, led by Julian Besag and Peter Green (statistician), with the optimisation expert Margaret Greig notable as the first ever female member of staff of the Durham Mathematical Sciences Department.
+The foundational theory of graph cuts was first applied in computer vision in the seminal paper by Greig, Porteous and Seheult of Durham University.
+Allan Seheult and Bruce Porteous were members of Durham's lauded statistics group of the time, led by Julian Besag and Peter Green, with the optimisation expert Margaret Greig notable as the first ever female member of staff of the Durham Mathematical Sciences Department.

 In the Bayesian statistical context of smoothing noisy (or corrupted) images, they showed how the maximum a posteriori estimate of a binary image can be obtained exactly by maximizing the flow through an associated image network, involving the introduction of a source and sink.
 The problem was therefore shown to be efficiently solvable.
-Prior to this result, approximate techniques such as simulated annealing (as proposed by the Geman brothers), or iterated conditional modes (a type of greedy algorithm as suggested by Julian Besag) were used to solve such image smoothing problems.
+Prior to this result, approximate techniques such as simulated annealing (as proposed by the Geman brothers), or iterated conditional modes (a type of greedy algorithm suggested by Julian Besag) were used to solve such image smoothing problems.

-Although the general $k$-colour problem remains unsolved for $k > 2,$ the approach of Greig, Porteous and Seheult has turned out to have wide applicability in general computer vision problems.
-Greig, Porteous and Seheult approaches are often applied iteratively to a sequence of binary problems, usually yielding near optimal solutions.
+Although the general $k$-colour problem is NP hard for $k > 2,$ the approach of Greig, Porteous and Seheult has turned out to have wide applicability in general computer vision problems.
+For general problems, Greig, Porteous and Seheult's approach is often applied iteratively to sequences of related binary problems, usually yielding near optimal solutions.

 In 2011, C. Couprie et al. proposed a general image segmentation framework, called the "Power Watershed", that minimized a real-valued indicator function from [0,1] over a graph, constrained by user seeds (or unary terms) set to 0 or 1, in which the minimization of the indicator function over the graph is optimized with respect to an exponent $p$.
-When $p=1$, the Power Watershed is optimized by graph cuts, when $p=0$ the Power Watershed is optimized by shortest paths, $p=2$ is optimized by the Random walker algorithm and $p=\infty$ is optimized by the Watershed (image processing) algorithm.
+When $p=1$, the Power Watershed is optimized by graph cuts, when $p=0$ the Power Watershed is optimized by shortest paths, $p=2$ is optimized by the random walker algorithm and $p=\infty$ is optimized by the watershed algorithm.
 In this way, the Power Watershed may be viewed as a generalization of graph cuts that provides a straightforward connection with other energy optimization segmentation/clustering algorithms.